 However, if a VSP distributes video programming to more than one municipal corporation or township through a single headend or video hub office and the aggregate population of the municipal corporations or townships is at least 50,000, none of those municipal corporations or townships can require the VSP to provide, in the aggregate, channel capacity for more than three PEG channels.
-If the aggregate population is less than 50,000, none of those municipal corporations or townships can require the VSP to provide, in the aggregate, channel capacity for more than two PEG channels.
+If the aggregate population is less than 50,000, none of those municipal corporations or townships can require the VSP to provide, in the aggregate corporation is less than 50,000, none of those municipal corporations or townships can require the VSP to provide, in the aggregate, channel capacity for more than two PEG channels.

-Under this second scheme, a VSP can reclaim and program a PEG channel that it determines is not substantially utilized.
+Under this second scheme, a VSP can reclaim and program a PEG channel that it determines is not "substantially utilized."
 At such time as the municipal corporation or township that caused the establishment of the PEG channel can later certify that the channel will be substantially utilized, the VSP, within 120 days after the date the VSP receives that certification, must restore the reclaimed channel as a PEG channel.
 However, the VSP is not obligated to carry that channel on any specified tier of service.
-"Substantially utilized" for either scheme means that at least 40 hours of noncharacter-generated content are programmed on that channel each week and at least 60% of the programming is nonrepeat and locally produced.